BookStackApp/website/content/blog/interesting-methods-of-documentation.md

 The value of video for documentation is well established, with both of my previous examples featuring great examples of video-based documenters.
 It's only since I've been [making videos myself for BookStack](https://www.youtube.com/c/BookStackApp) that I've come to understand their value from an author's perspective.
 The ability to send someone a timestamped video link, showing the steps or process they need to follow, has been extremely handy for me, especially for more complicated subjects.

-I think a lot of the value I've found in video has been in its ability to visually provide a lot of context very quickly, which you'd have to otherwise establish in writing, either within documentation or alongside providing a link to the documentation upon a specific request.
+I believe a lot of the value I've found in video has been in its ability to visually provide a lot of context very quickly, which you'd have to otherwise establish in writing, either within documentation or alongside providing a link to the documentation upon a specific request.

 Being able to look back on a full end-to-end process, with every detail included, provides the entire picture compared to which is essentially a second-hand abstraction with written content.
 For example, If a user interface has changed since the documentation has been made, that's instantly visible within a video whereas, unless that has been specifically screen-shotted or verbosely described, such a scenario can add a significant point of confusion in written content.